ykk0299/danny-s_diner/README.md

 # danny-s_diner
 This is part of  the SQL - 8 week challege
-For which the desciription can be found here : https://8weeksqlchallenge.com/case-study-1/
+For which the desciription and questions can be found here : https://8weeksqlchallenge.com/case-study-1/